SKocur/Image-Cipher/README.md

 [![GitHub version](https://badge.fury.io/gh/boennemann%2Fbadges.svg)](https://github.com/SKocur/Image-Cipher)

 # Image-Cipher
 Java based software for encrypting text into image.
+Number of characters you can encrypt is the width of the image divided by 13.

 ## Usage:
 1. Find a photo to use for encryption.